umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/The-Umbraco-Backoffice/index.md

 You are also able to segment your user into different User Groups.
 You can add Users to existing Groups or create your own custom Member Groups.

-As a special section for the Headless Backoffice is the ability to create, manage and revoke API Keys for the Users working on the project.
+As a special section for the Umbraco Heartcore backoffice is the ability to create, manage and revoke API Keys for the Users working on the project.

 ## Members